-There are no rail lines in the Town of Rietbrock.
+There is no rail access to the Town.
+The former railroad line has been converted to an ATV/snowmobile trail maintained by Marathon County.
 Shipments needing rail service would have to be trucked to nearby cities with rail access such as Marshfield or Wausau.